Absulit/points/README.md

 `POINTS` is a library that uses WebGPU and allows you to create shaders without worrying too much about the setup.

+# Main Audience

+The library is for Generative Art, so in general for Creative Coders, for Programmers/Software people who like the arts, and Artists who like to code.

+People who just want to create nice live graphics and use mathematics to achieve this.

+There's also a strong case for people who wants to create an application that harness the power of a Compute Shader.
+So a Software Engineer or Mathematician who has to make heavy calculations can do it with this library.

 You can code freely without the use of any of the provided [support modules (math, color, image, effects, noise, sdf, etc)](#support-modules) or you can use them and have a little bit less of code in the shader.
 You can of course create your own modules and import them in the same way.

 # Gallery